cucumber-attic/website/apps/dynamic/views/_posts/cukeup-au-2015-videos.md

   <div class="embed-responsive-item wistia_embed wistia_async_jw69vh3djb">&nbsp;</div>
 </div>

-<p class="post-intro">Here are the talks from <strong>CukeUp!
+<p class="post-intro"> Hiya!
+Here are the talks from <strong>CukeUp!
 AU 2015</strong>.
 The conference played host to some great presentations and there should be something of value for everyone in here.</p>

-If you're in Europe, the next CukeUp! is just around the corner.
+If you live in Europe, the next CukeUp! is just around the corner.
 [Tickets are now sale.](https://skillsmatter.com/conferences/7606-cukeup-2016) for CukeUp!
 London, this April.

+We're also running [BDD Kickstart](https://cucumber.io/events/bdd-kickstart-perth-may) in Perth, Australia in May.
+Find all our [upcoming events on our website](https://cucumber.io/events).

 <p><strong>Without further ado:</strong></p>